Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 * RuleID = 22 (8-bit) for which SCHC compression was not possible

 The remaining RuleIDs are available for compression.
 RuleIDs are shared between uplink and downlink sessions.
-A RuleID not FPortUp or FPortDown means that the fragmentation is not used, thus the packet SHOULD be send to C/D layer.
+A RuleID different from FPortUp or FPortDown means that the fragmentation is not used, thus the packet SHOULD be sent to C/D layer.

 The only uplink messages using the FPortDown port are the fragmentation SCHC control messages of a downlink fragmentation session (ex ACKs).
 Similarly, the only downlink messages using the FPortUp port are the fragmentation SCHC control messages of an uplink fragmentation session.

-Application can have multiple fragmentation sessions between a device and one or several SCHC gateways.
-A set of FPort values is REQUIRED for each gateway instance the device is required to communicate with.
+An application can have multiple fragmentation sessions between a device and one or several SCHC gateways.
+A set of FPort values is REQUIRED for each NGW instance the device is required to communicate with.

-Mechanism to share those RuleID values is out-of-scope of this document.
+The mechanism for sharing those RuleID values is out-of-scope of this document.

 ## IID computation